rails/spring/README.md

 If you want to register multiple callbacks you can simply call `Spring.after_fork` multiple times with different blocks.

-### tmp directory

-Spring needs a tmp directory.
-This will default to `Rails.root.join('tmp', 'spring')`.
-You can set your own configuration directory by setting the `SPRING_TMP_PATH` environment variable.

 ### Watching files and directories

 As mentioned above, Spring will automatically detect file changes to any file loaded when the server boots.
-If you would like to watch additional files or directories, use `Spring.watch`:
+If you would like to watch additional files or directories, use `watch`:

 ```ruby
 Spring.watch "spec/factories"
 ```

+## Other configuration

+### tmp directory

+Spring needs a tmp directory.
+This will default to `Rails.root.join('tmp', 'spring')`.
+You can set your own configuration directory by setting the `SPRING_TMP_PATH` environment variable.

-### Filesystem polling
+### Filesystem polling speed

 By default Spring will check the filesystem for changes once every 0.2 seconds.
 This method requires zero configuration, but if you find that it's using too